-There are 67 active traders in this platform.

-The entry of new competitors in the market is very dynamic, and the number of traders registered in Spain has continued increasing since the beginning of liberalization.
-In 2015, 19 new traders have been registered.

-This include the incorporation of companies involved in international gas trading as Statoil, ENI, Vitol, Koch, Gunvor, Alpic, Gasela, Merrill Lynch, Morgan Stanley and Goldman Sachs or Gazprom, although most of them are not operating in the retail market (not making sales to final customers).
+There are nearly 70 active traders in this platform.
+It is remarkable that number of active traders at OTC market increased in 27 in 2014.
+The entry of new competitors in the market is very dynamic, and the number of traders registered in Spain has continued to increase since the beginning of liberalization.
+This include the incorporation of companies involved in international gas trading as Statoil, ENI, Vitol, Koch, Gunvor, Alpic, Gasela, Merrill Lynch and Morgan Stanley which adds in 2014 Gazprom, although most of them are not operating in the retail market (not making sales to final customers).